SAP-archive/cloud-workflow-codejam/exercises/10/readme.md

 ```

 :point_right: Save and redeploy the workflow definition, and create a new instance using Postman as you've done before.

+_Note: Script Tasks are represented via separate JavaScript files but these are not separately deployable - they are a fundamental part of the workflow definition._

 ### 3. Process the User Task and check the context